Jumma Masjid, Uparkot

-Jumma Masjid or Jama Masjid is a mosque in Uparkot Fort in Junagadh, Gujarat, India.
-The mosque was built in 15th century by converting a temple or a palace now identified as Ranakdevi Mahal by local people.
-There is a controversy surrounding the identification of the structure.
+The Jumma Masjid or Jama Masjid is a former Friday mosque, now in partial ruins, in Uparkot Fort in Junagadh, in the state of Gujarat, India.
+The mosque was built in 15th century by converting a temple or a palace identified as Ranakdevi Mahal by local people and the Archaeological Survey of India.
+The structure is a Protected Monument in the state of Gujarat.

 History

 The Jumma Masjid (Friday Mosque) was built by Mahmud Begada in 15th century following capture of Junagadh in 1472.
 It is evidently constructed from the materials of a Hindu or Jain temple or previously existing palace.
 The palace is now identified as Ranakdevi Mahal by local people attributing it to Ranakdevi, the legendary queen of Chudasama ruler Khengara.

 The Jumma Masjid and cannons are enlisted as the State Protected Monument (S-GJ-115) by Archaeology Department of the Government of Gujarat.
 In 2020, the Gujarat tourism department placed a board marking the place as Jami Masjid–Ranakdevi Mahal.
 The local Rajput community objected to the identification as a mosque and protested.
 Later the board was removed.